 Before you begin: This page expands on a number of ideas presented in the Introducing Music, Sound and Technology video.
 If you haven't yet watched the video, you may find it helpful in terms of context.

 I am often asked about career pathways within the creative industries.
 It's not surprising that young people might wonder, where can this course of study take me?
 Such long-term thinking is always impressive; however, it can be a difficult question to address in clear and personalised terms for two reasons:

-I don't know what your particular interests are.
+Unless we've met, I may not know what your particular interests are.
 Additionally, by the time you've completed our programme, they will have developed considerably; one of our primary goals.

 I don't know the future; nobody does.
 We can only look to the evidence from culture and industry.